JaiWillems/Interference-Fringe-Removal/README.md

 7. Save the sample and background spectrograph data as well as the removed fringe locations as `.dpt` files using the "Save Filtered Data" button.

 ## Data Requirements
-The program assumes that the inputted OPUS (`.0`) files have an interferogram data block that meet the requirements of being:
+The program assumes that the inputted OPUS (`.0`) files have an interferogram data block that meets the requirements of being:

 * Appropriatly Apodized,
 * Phase Corrected,